openmc.deplete.IndependentOperator

 Cross sections in [b].
 If the

-object is empty, a decay-only calculation will be run.- chain_filestr, optional
+MicroXSobject is empty, a decay-only calculation will be run.- chain_filePathLike or Chain, optional

-Path to the depletion chain XML file.
+Path to the depletion chain XML file or instance of openmc.deplete.Chain.
 Defaults to

 Units for nuclide concentration.